Scholarship Recipients & How To Apply

 How to Apply

-The chapter finalists must be submitted to the National Office by April 2, 2018.
-Scholarship recipients will be selected in June and announced in July.
+The chapter finalists must be submitted to the National Office by April 1, 2019.
+Scholarship recipients will be announced in July.
 Check with your chapter regarding your local scholarship deadline.

 Your application will be scored at the national level based upon the following point values:

 |Employment information||5 points|

 |Value of ALD to your undergraduate education essay||25 points|

 Q: My chapter is not very active, but I want to apply for a Trow scholarship.
 Does my application need to go through the advisor, or can I just send it directly to the National Office?

 A: Trow applications need chapter advisor approval.
 Please contact the National Office directly if you are having an issue contacting the advisor.

 Q: Can official transcripts be delivered via email directly from the university?

 A: Yes, as long as it is through a secure link or an email directly from the Registrar.